weizmannk/EarthOrbitPlan/docs/scheduler/scheduler.rst

             localization files for specific observing runs (e.g., O5, O6), and outputs filtered ECSV tables and organized FITS files.

-            The output will include an `.ecsv` file (`observing-scenarios.ecsv`) recording :term:`GW`` parameters such as mass, distance, and sky localization area.
+            The output will include an `.ecsv` file (`observing-scenarios.ecsv`) recording gravitational-waves` parameters such as mass, distance, and sky localization area.
-            It will also copy the FITS files containing the :term:`GW` skymap probabilities into the directory specified by `--skymap-dir` (by default `./data/skymaps`) for each run.
+            It will also copy the FITS files containing the gravitational-waves skymap probabilities into the directory specified by `--skymap-dir` (by default `./data/skymaps`) for each run.
             These outputs are useful for scheduling with :math:`\mathrm{M^4OPT}` and the statictric productions.